LendingHome/active_record-updated_at/README.md

 * `ActiveRecord::Base#update_columns`
 * `ActiveRecord::Relation#update_all`

 We **rarely ever have a case to modify data WITHOUT touching `updated_at`** so this gem enables the touching behavior by default.
-For those rare occassions that we don't want the touching we can wrap these calls in a `disable` block explicitly:
+For those rare occasions that we don't want the touching we can wrap these calls in a `disable` block explicitly:

 ```ruby
 ActiveRecord::UpdatedAt.disable { User.update_all(role: "member") }